Hiring right in the future of work – Lou Adler [Interview]

 OKR’s, objectives, and key results that define the work.
 If you’re a candidate looking for a job and if you’re clear that the hiring manager, and the recruiter doesn’t know that you ask this question, what does it take for a person hired in this job to be successful?
 What kind of work is this person gonna be doing?
 What does it take to be on that work?

 I call that a fourth choice question.
 And then, if you’re a candidate given an answer, well, here’s something I’ve done that’s related to that.
+That’s why atleast candidates can be assured they’re taking the right job for the right reasons and are hired for the right reasons.

 So everybody to be involved.
 But hiring candidates have to take responsibility for themselves by forcing the hiring manager in the company to find excessive use of projects and then making sure that they’re confident and motivated, do that work.